Upcoming events:

 Tuesday, April 9, 2024 - From Trolley Park to Seaside Neighborhood: Harry E. Baker and the Development of Cape Cottage Park 1898-1942

-Chuck Drake presebnted the fascinating and nostalgic story of the Cape Cottage Casino area, and its transition from a trolley park to a waterfront neighborhood.
+Chuck Drake presented the fascinating and nostalgic story of the Cape Cottage Casino area, and its transition from a trolley park to a waterfront neighborhood.
 The tale starts in 1898, when the Casino was originally built, and continues to 1942 and the beginning of World War II.
 Chuck showed vintage photos of the Casino and the houses built on the property.He also presented a short biography of Harry E. Baker, Cape’s first townwide real estate developer.

 Tuesday, March 12, 2024 - Sea Rescues - Present and Past